coreinfrastructure/best-practices-badge/criteria.md

 for open source software (OSS).
 The intent is to create a "badging" program where OSS projects that follow these best practices can voluntarily self-certify and show a badge.
-A tool will automatically evaluate some criteria in some cases.
+A tool will automatically evaluate criteria in some cases.

 No practice or set of practices guarantees that software will have absolutely no defects or no vulnerabilities;